 b. approval or rejection of party political appointments to government posts;

-e. approval or rejection of pork-barrelling claims in government expenditures.
+d. approval or rejection of pork-barrelling claims in government expenditures.
 In these processes, the AEC will select citizens by sortition (random selection) and train them to adjudicate on matters referred to the AEC for adjudication by either of two methods: a vote of either House of the Commonwealth Parliament, or public petition by a certain number of citizens.
 Decisions of Citizens Juries in these matters will be binding on the Government.

-4. Introducing a lifetime ban on retiring ministers of the crown from trading on insider information and connections by accepting a paid appointment to a company board or a paid advisory or consulting role with governments following their service in parliament.
+4. Introducing a lifetime ban on retiring ministers of the crown from trading on insider information and connections by accepting a paid appointment to a company board or a paid advisory or consulting role with corporations or governments following their service in parliament.